zuiko21/minimOS/architecture.md

 *and* a slow task every full second, would use `frequency = 4` and `max_delay = 50`.
 A similar piece of code had to be used with "jiffy" tasks that hadn't to be executed every periodic IRQ, as mentioned above.

+Please note that while frequencies are stated as 16-bit integers, `LOWRAM` option will take the LSB *only*.

 Another improvement to the old method is the possibiliy of **temporarily disabling a certain interrupt task** when not needed, for better system performance (and, of course, **re-enabling** it